 How to Make Your House More Airbnb-able

 If you're interested in dipping your toes into the house-share economy, you'll need to know what renters are looking for.
-Sites like Airbnb, VRBO, HomeAway, Kid and Coe, and FlipKey allow you to list your house, apartment or just a room to travellers looking for an alternative to hotels.
+Sites like Airbnb, VRBO, HomeAway, Kid and Coe and FlipKey allow you to list your house, apartment or just a room to travelers looking for an alternative to hotels.
 Follow our tips to make your place stand out in the crowd.